eliark/eliark-iso/README.md

      adduser username wheel ;;

-# change username to what you want (you may also want to change it in line ## but it is just cosmetic)
+# change username to what you want (you may also want to change it in line 122
+# but line 122 is just cosmetic and will still work without a change)

 # ctrl-X then y then enter